 Increased demand for agriculture space for palm plantations has led to significant tropical deforestation in Indonesia and Malaysia.
 This has resulted in the loss of valuable biodiversity and the release of large amounts of carbon dioxide into the atmosphere due to clear cutting and slash burning of tropical forests.
 Palm oil is used in a number of Sobeys’ private label products.
 While the total amount of palm oil used is small, it is important that we work to responsibly source oil to minimize its impacts on deforestation.

-- Membership and engagement with the Roundtable on Sustainable Palm Oil (RSPO)
+- Becoming a member and actively engaging with the Roundtable on Sustainable Palm Oil (RSPO)

 - Supporting the production of sustainable palm oil in 2015 through the purchase of 1341 MT of GreenPalm Certificates for our private label products